Tag: Raul Chavez

-Looking in on Pirates' players and friends in Saturday’s winter league action:
+Cheering for the Pirates' players and friends in winter league games:

 PUERTO RICAN LEAGUE

 Gigantes de Carolina -- SS Benji Gonzalez (West Virginia Power in 2010), and former Indy Indian (2007) OF Luis Matos.

 Criollos de Caguas -- former Indy Indian (2004) SS Luis Figueroa and former Pirate INF Ramon Vazquez